Metallurgist

 It's useful if your first degree is accredited by a relevant professional body, such as the Institute of Materials, Minerals and Mining (IOM3), as this can help you to achieve the status of incorporated (IEng) or chartered engineer (CEng) at a later date.
 Details of accredited courses are available at Engineering Council - Accredited Course Search.

 Some employers may accept you with a HND or foundation degree, but entry will usually be at a lower level as a technician.
-It's also likely that gaining professional status will take longer.
+It's also likely that gaining professional status will take longer and you may need to take further qualifications to work your way up.
 Relevant HND/foundation degree subjects include:

 You may be required to have a related Masters or PhD for certain posts, such as research positions.
+A Masters may also be needed if your first degree is in an unrelated subject.
 Search for postgraduate courses in metallurgy.

 Skills